arjunm97/Price-comparision-from-all-E-commerce-website/README.md

 # Price-comparision-from-all-E-commerce-website
-Given a product to and the best possible deal for that product online using beautiful soup
+Given a product finding  the best possible deal for that product online using beautiful soup